otrv4/otrv4/otrv4.md

 implementation time frame.
 As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.

-The only exception is the usage of a "mix key" to provide some post-conversation transcript protection against potential weaknesses with elliptic curves and the early arrival of quantum computers.
+The only exception is the usage of a "mix key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.

 In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used